Greening-Seattle/Shared/README.md

 This text was added by Brendan
 Sarah finally is able to edit!
 ### Overall use cases for Greening Seattle:

-  1. Compilation of traffic and fuel economy/census track data
+  1. Compilation of traffic and fuel economy/census tract data
 	* _User:_ Developers of GreeningSeattle software
 	* _Function:_ compile and clean data for predictions and visualizations
-	* _Results:_ return compatible data sets
+	* _Results:_ return compatible data